-The earliest written legal code for a government was the Code of Hammurabi for Babylon, dating from 1750 BC.
-Hammurabi, who needed to unite his disparate realm, decided to establish common rules of conduct, commerce, and devotion to the king under a system overseen by judges.
+The earliest written legal code for a government was the Code of Hammurabi, dating from 1750 BC.
+Hammurabi, the King of Babylon, needed to unite his disparate realm, and decided to establish common rules of conduct, commerce, and devotion to the king under a system overseen by judges.
 In comparison with contemporary standards, much of the code is severe: many crimes were punishable with death or corporal punishment.
 Nevertheless, it was remarkable for introducing the ideas that government should be subject to the law; that laws should be based on public rules, not secret or divine ones; and that law should be efficiently and fairly applied by judges.
 (These are all principles that the scholar Rachel Kleinsfeld Belton mentions as being essential to establishing the rule of law: see Essential Principles.)

 The Modern Understanding of Athens

-In the area of the rule of law, ancient Athens is best known for its prosecution and execution of the great philosopher Socrates in 399 BC, on charges of treason and corrupting Athens' youth by encouraging philosophical discussion.
-But this case, usually presented as an example of unjust mob rule, masks the contributions of ancient Athens in the development of rule of law principles.
-In the Athenian system, magistrates and jurors were drawn by lottery from the Assembly, composed of citizens, since it was believed that judgment should be by one's peers.
+In the area of the rule of law, ancient Athens is best known for its prosecution and execution of the great philosopher Socrates in 399 BC on charges of treason and corrupting the youth of Athens.
+But this case, usually presented as an example of injustice, masks the contributions of ancient Athens in the development of rule of law principles.
+In the Athenian system, for example, magistrates and jurors were drawn by lottery from the Assembly, which was composed of all citizens, since it was believed that judgment should be by one's peers.
 All citizens had the right to bring both private and public matters before the courts.
-In commercial law, the principle of binding and enforceable contracts among equal citizens was introduced.
+In commercial law, Athens introduced the principle of binding and enforceable contracts among equal citizens.
 This meant that law, not brute force, determined the resolution of commercial disputes, a principle which helped to make Athens the region's center for trade.
-Despite its large juries (up to 5,000), a common subject of mockery by critics at the time (they could number as many as 5,000), but overall the Athenian system appears to have worked efficiently, and citizens safeguarded it jealously.
-Juries composed of peers and equal access by citizen to courts are just some of the characteristics of Athenian law included in most contemporary justice systems.
+Its large juries were a common subject of mockery by critics at the time (they could number as many as 5,000), but overall the Athenian system appears to have worked efficiently and citizens safeguarded this legal system jealously.
+Judgment by juries composed of peers and the equal access of citizens to courts are just some of the characteristics of Athenian law included in most contemporary justice systems.

-Most scholars, however, cite the Roman system as the most important tradition influencing Western law.
-Roman law was less egalitarian in origin, since its first purpose was to protect aristocratic landholders.
+Most scholars cite the Roman system as the most important tradition influencing Western law.
+Roman law was less egalitarian than Athenian law, since its first purpose was to protect aristocratic landholders.
 Furthermore, the spread of Roman law occurred through empire and military dominance.
-Yet the Roman tradition implanted several basic principles of the rule of law, including the need for public knowledge of civil law and judicial procedures, the evolution of law according to precedent and circumstances, and the idea that natural law (universal rights of man) can provide the basis for positive (man-made) law.
+Yet, the Roman tradition also implanted several basic principles of the rule of law, including the need for public knowledge of civil law and judicial procedures, that the law should be stable and evolve according to precedent and circumstances, and that natural law (the universal rights of man) can provide the basis for positive (man-made) law.
 The Roman tradition was maintained under the Byzantine Empire and over time was incorporated into much of European law and practice throughout the Holy Roman Empire.

 The Anglo-Saxon Tradition